 We’d recommend drinks at:

-As with all lovely botanical gardens, you can expect to see a beautiful array of plants and flowers here.
-Brisbane’s does not disappoint but one feature that really makes it stand out above others is the fairy lit tree that elegantly glows at night.
+As with all botanical gardens, you can expect to see a beautiful array of plants and flowers here.
+Brisbane’s does not disappoint but one feature that really makes it stand out above others is the fairy-lit tree that elegantly glows at night.
 It is such a pretty feature and definitely makes for some unforgettable evening viewing.

 Brisbane is a fantastic hub, being surrounded by some of the best the East Coast has to offer.
 With not too much fuss, you can head to places like the Glasshouse Mountains, Fraser Island, Noosa or the Gold Coast… to name a few!

-If you’re in Brisbane in September, you may be around to catch Brisbane’s largest fireworks show!
-The event is called Riverfire and is held around the Southbank area.
+If you’re in Brisbane in September, you may be around to catch Brisfest, which also hosts Brisbane's largest fireworks show!
+The event goes on throughout September, and Riverfire is held around the Southbank area.
 There is usually some entertainment in the afternoon, followed by a huge fireworks show in the evening.
 Definitely worth checking out if you’re in town.
-Find out more here https://www.brisbanefestival.com.au/whats-on/sunsuper-riverfire
+Find out more here.

 Where to stay

-City Backpackers HQ – stay in this hostel for brilliant opportunities to meet others and have some fun.
-Amazing views of the city and it even has a pool!
-All round good vibes.
+City Backpackers HQ – stay in this hostel to meet lots of other backpackers and enjoy amazing views of the city, the pool and the in-house pub!
+All-round good vibes.